Shop in stock lights for faster shipping

 If we all were to go super minimal, we would lose so much culture and personality.
 We can’t lose what makes us special.
 It’s all about making it your own.

-As our coziness expert, what are your favorite cozy essentials?
+As our coziness expert and the founder of Cozyleigh Studios, what are your favorite cozy essentials?

 • Maple furniture.
 I have a lot in my space and I think it creates a really warm ambiance.